jamalhassouni/react-datable/README.md

 ## Contributing

-The people who contribute to Laravel-react-datatable do so for the love of open source, our users and ecosystem, and most importantly, pushing the web forward together.Developers like you can help by contributing to rich and vibrant documentation, issuing pull requests to help us cover niche use cases, and to help sustain what you love about Laravel-react-datatable.
-Anybody can help by doing any of the following: use Laravel-react-datatable in projects,Contribute to the core repository.
+The people who contribute to react-datable do so for the love of open source, our users and ecosystem, and most importantly, pushing the web forward together.Developers like you can help by contributing to rich and vibrant documentation, issuing pull requests to help us cover niche use cases, and to help sustain what you love about react-datable.
+Anybody can help by doing any of the following: use react-datable in projects,Contribute to the core repository.

 All pull requests are welcome !